scrabbletank/farhome-rules/rulesdoc.md

 #### Wrestler
 When grappling a creature you gain 2 superior dice when making Strength rolls to move or shove a creature.

-#### Scribe
-Creating spell scrolls cost half as much and you may copy 2 spells from a Codex instead of 1.
-You gain 1 proficiency in an Intelligence skill of your choice.

 #### Longcaster
 Spells with a range of 5 tiles or more gain +3 range.
 Spell attacks against creatures in cover grant them one less defense die.